CCY259/ccy259.github.io/_posts/2026-01-21-linear-algebra.md

 <!-- We need to put space before $$ and after $$ to make sure the equation is on the center. -->

-## The dimension problem and its inequality.
+## The dimension problem and its inequality
 #### Known results commonly used
 Let $V$ and $W$ be finite-dimensional vector spaces over a field.
 1. (Subspace Dimension Theorem)